libavg/libavg/sphinxdoc/basenodes.rst

             .. py:method:: CURSORDOWN(cursorevent)

-                Called whenever a mouse button is pressed or a new touch is registered.
+                Emitted whenever a mouse button is pressed or a new touch is registered.

             .. py:method:: CURSORMOTION(cursorevent)

-                Called whenever a mouse or a touch moves.
+                Emitted whenever a mouse or a touch moves.

             .. py:method:: CURSORUP(cursorevent)

-                Called whenever a mouse button is released or a touch leaves the surface.
+                Emitted whenever a mouse button is released or a touch leaves the surface.

             .. py:method:: CURSOROVER(cursorevent)

-                Called whenever a mouse or a touch enters the :py:class:`Node`'s area.
+                Emitted whenever a mouse or a touch enters the :py:class:`Node`'s area.

             .. py:method:: CURSOROUT(cursorevent)

-                Called whenever a mouse or a touch leaves the :py:class:`Node`'s area.
+                Emitted whenever a mouse or a touch leaves the :py:class:`Node`'s area.

             .. py:method:: HOVERDOWN(cursorevent)

-                Called whenever a new hover cursor is registered.
+                Emitted whenever a new hover cursor is registered.

             .. py:method:: HOVERMOTION(cursorevent)

-                Called whenever a hover cursor moves.
+                Emitted whenever a hover cursor moves.

             .. py:method:: HOVERUP(cursorevent)

-                Called whenever a hover cursor disappears.
+                Emitted whenever a hover cursor disappears.

             .. py:method:: HOVEROVER(cursorevent)

-                Called whenever a hover cursor enters the :py:class:`Node`'s area.
+                Emitted whenever a hover cursor enters the :py:class:`Node`'s area.

             .. py:method:: HOVEROUT(cursorevent)

-                Called whenever a hover cursor leaves the :py:class:`Node`'s area.
+                Emitted whenever a hover cursor leaves the :py:class:`Node`'s area.

         .. py:attribute:: id